hrcraddock/plants/opiumpoppy/README.md

 <param ve-image
        url="https://images.metmuseum.org/CRDImages/an/original/sd1989_281_14,15.jpg"
        label="Gold Pins with Spherical Head"
        description="Hittite Empire (ca. 14-13 century BC), in Central Anatolia.
-From the Norbert Schimmel Collection on loan to the Metropolitan Museum." license="public domain"
+From the Norbert Schimmel Collection on loan to the Metropolitan Museum.
+Courtesy of Metropolitan Museum of Art." license="public domain"
        region="-138, 1, 690, 700">